pimclib/pimc-toolkit/docs/man-source/mclst.rst

 .. option:: --show-config

-	    Check the command line parameters, show their interpretation and a table of the IPv4 interfaces and exist.
+	    Check the command line parameters, show their interpretation and a table of the IPv4 interfaces and exit.

 .. option:: -h, --help, -v, --version